tahopen/tdi-teradata-tpt-plugin/README.md

-# pdi-teradata-tpt-plugin #
+# tdi-teradata-tpt-plugin #

 How to build
 --------------

-pdi-teradata-tpt-plugin uses the maven framework.
+tdi-teradata-tpt-plugin uses the maven framework.

 #### Pre-requisites for building the project:
 * Maven, version 3+
 * Java JDK 11
-* This [settings.xml](https://raw.githubusercontent.com/pentaho/maven-parent-poms/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory
+* This [settings.xml](https://raw.githubusercontent.com/tahopen/maven-parent-poms/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory

 #### Building it